Roundtable Sessions

 Post-Event Actions:

-- Personal reflection: what untapped community networks exist in your neighbourhood, and how might you engage as a participant, not just an observer?
+- Personal reflection: What untapped community networks exist in your neighbourhood, and how might you engage as a participant, not just an observer?

-- Organisation reflection: could a community foundation approach elevate your current place-based urban development approach?
+- Organisation reflection: Could a community foundation approach elevate your current place-based urban development approach?

 - Identify one concrete step to shift your organisation’s community engagement from transactional giving towards shared ownership with the community